 Climate Adaptation and Resiliency Actions

 The climate adaptation and resiliency actions (Table 8) provide opportunities for us to address existing and future climate hazards that impact our county.
+Actions that also provide climate mitigation benefits through tree sequestration or reduce energy use are marked with an asterisk.

 Table 8.
 Climate Action and Resiliency Actions